fosslight/hub-guide-en/tips/2_project/6_review_report/README.md

 ## Conditions for Review Report Generation
 {: .left-bar-title}
-Based on the BOM tab, the Review Report is generated if there is at least one applicable item in OSS Review (Summary Description), OSS Review (Important Notes), License Review, or Vulnerability Review.
+Based on the SBOM tab, the Review Report is generated if there is at least one applicable item in OSS Review (Summary Description), OSS Review (Important Notes), License Review, or Vulnerability Review.

 - OSS Review (Summary Description)
     - OSS with Summary Description.